jackzhc911/googleNewsFilter/README.md

 This is just a practice, just take it easy.(I know somebody would very SERIOUS, CC.)

+You can just download it and change Chrome's setting to install it yourself.
+Remember to turn develper mode on.

 ----> "Give back to Coding what is Coding's and to political what is political's." <----

 Any one who lived in Republic of China are all free.